rmathena79/put-a-bird-on-it/README.md

 Plotting bird sightings from eBird

 # Citations
-Bird sighting data, comes from eBird, and this repository includes a copy of their SAMPLE data set as of 9/26/2024: eBird Basic Dataset.
+Bird sighting data comes from eBird's Basic Dataset.
+The code should work with any snapshot of their data, but I have been using this version: eBird Basic Dataset.
 Version: EBD_relApr-2022.
 Cornell Lab of Ornithology, Ithaca, New York.
 9/26/2024.

 # Instructions